Rafasu/node-test/README.md

 This repository contains different programs made with node-js.
 The purpose of this, is to help me in the process of learning node.

+## TO DO
+* Create a weather command line application with OpenWeatherApp or WeatherUnderground.

  ## Authors